 We were dusty tired and hungry so went directly to a restaurant for a feed.

-In Turkey the restaurants are immaculately clean, and they ring with the sounds of cooking bouncing off the tiles, concrete of the floors, laminex tables and chairs.
+In Turkey the restaurants are immaculately clean, and they ring with the sounds of cooking bouncing off the tiles, laminex tables and chairs and concrete floor.
 We found such a place and ordered our food.
 As we were waiting young boys came to our table and asked us for money and sweets.
 They were about eight years old with all the cheekiness of that age, eyes sparkling with the idea of Western money and goods.
 They joked around and jostled as they asked for this and that, and we joked back.